KnowledgeBoat Logo

 Answer

-(a) Seed — A ripened ovule, which contains embryo and has capacity to develop into a new plant is called Seed.
+(a) Seed — A ripened ovule which contains an embryo and has the capacity to develop into a new plant is called a seed.

-(b) Fruits — Enlarged and ripened ovary is called Fruit.
+(b) Fruit — The enlarged and ripened ovary is called a fruit.

-(c) Grain — A fruit in which the fruit wall and the seed coat is fused to form a protective layer is called Grain.
+(c) Grain — A fruit in which the fruit wall and the seed coat are fused together to form a protective layer is called a grain.

-(d) Dormancy — A period of rest when the embryo is inactive inside the seed, is called Dormancy.
+(d) Dormancy — The period of rest when the embryo remains inactive inside the seed is called dormancy.

-(e) Germination — The process of formation of a seedling from embryo is called Germination.
+(e) Germination — The process of formation of a seedling from the embryo is called germination.

 Question 2